CSE512-15S/a3-aljadaan-rlordon/README.md

 #Limitations
 One limitation of our visualization is that since geomap auto creates the color bins based on the input data’s max and min, color comparisons between days are not necessarily entirely accurate.
 For each day however, the color comparisons between states are still useful.
 There is much more in terms of displaying data that could be done to further the comparisons, such as including other types of charts to the side to accompany the choropleth map, but for the scope of our skill set we settled on just some basic interactions.

+# Changes between Storyboard and the Final Implementation